1. Who is this course intended for?

 4. What is included in tuition?

-Tuition for the course is inclusive of all course days, lodging and course day meals (breakfast, lunch, dinner).
-For the Faculty Development course, tuition is also inclusive of the Faculty license fee, which is good for two years per faculty member.
+Tuition for the course is inclusive of all course days, course day supplies, materials, and meals (breakfast and lunch) and Faculty license fee, which is good for two years per faculty member.
 This license fee gives you access to documents and resources that will help you plan and run your own course.

 5. What are your tuition due dates and cancellation policies?